Before Data are Analyzed

 These and other questions must be addressed well before collecting data.
 An introduction to study design can be found by clicking here.

-Good data is expensive and takes a lot of time to collect.
 Consider your data source carefully.
 Sources of data include medical record abstraction, questionnaire, physical exam, biospecimens, environmental sampling, direct examination, etc. The data collection form ("instrument") must be carefully calibrated, tested, and maintained.
 If using a questionnaire, questions must be simple, direct, non-ambiguous, and non-leading.
 To encourage accuracy and compliance, survey questionnaires should be brief.
 When asking questions, nothing should be taken for granted.

 The study protocol must be documented.
 How will the population be sampled?
 How will you deal with subjects who refuse to participate or are lost to follow-up?
 Criteria for managing missing and messy data should be discussed before problems are encountered.
 Once data are collected, how will you prevent data processing errors?
 Who will be responsible for entering, cleaning, and documenting the data?
 Who is going to back-up data?
 Seemingly mundane elements of data processing must be worked out in advance of the study.